 Income Taxes.
 The effective income tax rate for the three months ended June 30, 2006 and 2005 was 33% and 36%, respectively.
 The decrease in the effective rate in the quarter ended June 30, 2006 compared to the same period a year ago is primarily related to the Company recording a net tax benefit of \$0.5 million due to a change in the Texas state tax law, which was signed into effect on May 19, 2006.
-In the quarter ended June 30, 2006, the Company reported domestic and foreign pre-tax income of approximately \$6.0 million and \$4.4 million, respectively.
+In the quarter ended June 30, 2006, the Company reported domestic and foreign pre-tax income of approximately \$5.4 million and \$4.4 million, respectively.
 In the quarter ended June 30, 2005, the Company reported domestic and foreign pre-tax income of approximately \$2.9 million and \$3.4 million, respectively.

 Discontinued Operations.
 During the second quarter of 2006, the Company sold its asphalt-coated paper line of business, which was part of our Packaging Systems operating segment.
-In fourth quarter 2005, the Board of Directors authorized management to move forward with its plan to sell our industrial fasteners operations, which consists of operations located in Frankfort, Indiana; Wood Dale, Illinois; and Lakewood, Ohio.
-In the second quarter 2006, the loss from discontinued operations, net of income tax benefit, of
+In fourth quarter

-\$0.9 million in the three months ended June 30, 2005.
-See Note 2 to our consolidated financial statements included in Part I, Item 1 of this report on Form 10-O.
+2005, the Board of Directors authorized management to move forward with its plan to sell our industrial fasteners operations, which consists of operations located in Frankfort, Indiana; Wood Dale, Illinois; and Lakewood, Ohio.
+In the second quarter 2006, the loss from discontinued operations, net of income tax benefit, was \$4.0 million compared to a loss from discontinued operations, net of income tax benefit, of \$0.9 million in the three months ended June 30, 2005.
+See Note 3 to our consolidated financial statements included in Part I, Item 1 of this report on Form 10-Q.